Oxen-AI/oxen-ai.github.io/src/domains/merkle_trees.md

 When you create a commit within Oxen, you can think of it as a snapshot of the state of the files and directories in the repository at a particular point in time.
 This means each commit will need a reference to all the files and directories that are present in the repository at the time of the commit.

-Let's use an example file structure to learn the ins and outs of Oxen's file system.

-Commit A
+Let's use a small dataset as an example.

 ```
 README.md